SphericalLabs/OpenSoundLab/Docs/build-instructions.md

 *   Put on the headset and check if the app was installed correctly
 *   If you already had OpenSoundLab installed from the Meta Quest Store you might have to uninstall the app first
 *   Please note that tutorial videos are not included in the repository, so your build will not include them

+## Startup Wizards and Development Builds

+A Unity Development Build does not automatically skip the startup flows.

+The requirements wizard is controlled by the `requirements_consent_v1` PlayerPrefs key and the headset permissions for storage, scene depth access and microphone access.
+It appears until the required consent and permissions are complete.

+Tutorial startup is controlled by the `showTutorialsOnStartup` PlayerPrefs key.
+Tutorials are suppressed in the Unity Editor and standalone desktop builds, but can open on Android builds when that key is enabled.

+In the Unity Editor, use OpenSoundLab > PlayerPrefs > Show Requirements Wizard and OpenSoundLab > PlayerPrefs > Show Tutorials On Startup to toggle the editor-side test settings.
+PlayerPrefs on the headset are separate, so clear or change them on the device when testing first-run behavior.